 Urinalysis records appear to be available, but many appear to be handwritten notes on cards.
 These are found scattered in various dose reconstruction project files.
-Fortunately, in about the 1970's, the records were entered into a computer data base for research purposes and have been used in that form since then by Oak Ridge Associated Universities and other research groups.
-The resulting file has more than 40,000 records (i.e., lines, with each line representing one urinalysis).
-A "stripped" version (ORAU 2003) is also available, with the names and Social Security numbers removed for privacy reasons.
+Fortunately, in about the 1970's, the records were entered into the Center for Epidemiological Research's (CER) computer database for research purposes and have been used in that form since then by Oak Ridge Associated Universities and other research groups.
+The resulting file has more than 40,000 records (i.e., lines, with each line representing one urinalysis) [ORAU 2005].
+Some bioassay records are also available in the Project site research database (SRDB).